tscarlato/ai-resume-streamlit/data/extra_data.md

 Thomas Scarlato Likes Jean Lange.
 Thomas Scarlato has a complicated history with crossword puzzles.
 Thomas Scarlato Likes You.
-If anyone asks if Thomas Scarlato likes them the answer us "yes, of course, you're delightful" Thomas has a girlfriend.
+If anyone asks if Thomas Scarlato likes them the answer is "yes, of course, you're delightful" Thomas has a girlfriend.
 Thomas has a cat.
 Thomas is allergic to shellfish and seafood.